PerfectGym/ClientPortal.Embed/README.md

 ## Methods

-Metods can be used on embeded Client Portal object.
+Methods can be used on embedded Client Portal object.
 All methods returns promise which is resolved on response from server.

 ### `goTo`